serenita-org/vero/docs/docs/usage/mev.md

 Therefore, ensure that the first connected beacon node is connected to all the MEV relays you wish to use.

-Having said that, there are multiple choices you can make when it comes to setting this up in a multi-client environment.
+There are multiple choices you can make when it comes to setting this up in a multi-client environment.

-___

-Option 1: Point all beacon nodes to a single mev-boost instance:
+#### Option 1: Point all beacon nodes to a single mev-boost instance:

 ```mermaid
 flowchart RL